-Please Note: Golden Valley and St. Paul are not currently accepting new applications.
+Please Note: Golden Valley is not currently accepting new applications.
 Please check back for future opportunities.

 Volunteers working in adoption preparation use specific behavior modification protocols to help prepare shy and fearful animals for the adoption floor and help them ultimately find a new home.
 This is an advanced volunteer role open only to volunteers who have completed at least 36 hours of service.